-- The Exxon "Board or individual/sub-set of the Board or other committee appointed by the Board" has "the highest level of direct responsibility for climate change within [the] organization." - It has a company-wide price on carbon, which it uses "when evaluating the economics of ExxonMobil's potential projects." - 80.
-On information and belief, Exxon has control over the way that its fossil fuels are marketed by franchisees, distributors and other retail suppliers of Exxon fuels.
-As noted by the Supreme Judicial Court of Massachusetts the highest court in that State Exxon's operative franchise agreement gave Exxon "the authority to review and approve, in its sole discretion, all forms of advertising and sales promotions . . . for the promotion and sale of any product, merchandise or services" that "uses or incorporates any Exxon trademark" or "relates to any Business operated at [Branded Franchise Agreement] Holder Branded Outlet."
-Moreover, franchise dealers expressly "agree to such review and control by Exxon." - 81.
-Exxon has supplied a substantial portion of all fossil fuels used worldwide.
+According to that common design, the members of the corporate family subsidiaries, affiliates and other agents do not have the ability to deviate from the common design and cannot refuse to produce, promote, refine, and sell and/or transport Exxon's fossil fuels. - 69.
+Exxon's filings with the U.S. Securities and Exchange Commission and other public statements consolidate production, refining and fossil fuel sales figures across the corporate family.
+(Further references to "Exxon" will be references to the entire corporate enterprise, unless otherwise specified). - 70.
+Exxon has provided a substantial portion of all fossil fuels used worldwide.
 Since the 1960s, it has sold billions of barrels of oil, trillions of cubic feet of natural gas and millions of tons of coal.
-Historically, Exxon supplied nearly 10 percent of global oil demand.7 - 82.
-As a result of its fossil fuel activities at levels sufficient to contribute to alteration of the climate, Exxon is responsible for billions of tons of GHG emissions.
-For example, based on the GHG emissions that can be traced solely to fossil fuels produced by Exxon since 1988, it is responsible for more than 16 billion tons of carbon dioxide (CO2).8 Exxon is one of the largest sources of historic and present-day GHG emissions.
+Historically, Exxon supplied nearly 10 percent of global oil demand. - 71.
+As a result of these activities, Exxon is responsible for billions of tons of GHG emissions.
+For example, based on the GHG emissions that can be traced solely to fossil fuels produced by Exxon between 1988 and 2015, it is responsible for nearly 16 billion tons of carbon dioxide (CO2).
+Based on the fossil fuel products it brought to market, Exxon is one of the largest sources of historic and present-day GHG emissions.

-7 For example, in 2001, Exxon sold nearly 8 million barrels of oil per day, more than 10 percent of the approximately 75-million-barrel global demand.
+&lt;sup>6 For example, in 2001, Exxon sold nearly 8 million barrels of oil per day, more than 10 percent of the approximately 75-million-barrel global demand.